General Admissions Procedures

-Transfer Students and Class Placement
+Transfer Students and Class Placement – Music Courses

 Music Theory and Musicianship

 Since our program will require students to create original work in music, candidates must have some experience as an arranger and composer/song writer in any style of music.
 Creating a song/composition using a Digital Audio Workstation (DAW) with Midi synths, samples, and recorded acoustic instruments and voice is considered arranging as well as its more traditional meaning of creating original instrumental and vocal parts for a song/composition.
 Creating an original song, beat, or instrumental piece is considered songwriting or composing.
 Samples of your work in these areas will be required in the application.

-This experience can be obtained through audio technology courses at an educational institution or through self initiated exposure to audio technology software, hardware, and practices.
+This experience can be obtained through audio technology courses at an educational institution, internships, or through self initiated exposure to audio technology software, hardware, and practices.
 Sequencing songs/compositions with MIDI and/or audio, recording instruments and voices, and mixing multiple tracks to a two-track master in a digital audio workstation (DAW) are considered appropriate audio technology experiences.
 Samples of your work in audio technology will be required in the application.

 Students must possess a basic background in computer technologies including an understanding of computer components (hard drives, RAM, ROM, etc.), operating systems, file management, etc. Since the Sonic Arts Center only uses Apple Computers, experience on this platform is preferred, though not required.